Saakra/Empire/README.md

 I am relatively new to GitHub, so if you have any advice or suggestions, please do leave me a message on the discord server and @me!

+To get started diving into the code, check out the FactionColonies and the FactionFC class.
+Those are the two most important sections of the code!

 https://discord.gg/f3zFQqA